Key Stage 4 subjects

 - To increase opportunities for spontaneous speech in order to build confidence, fluency and spontaneity when communicating. (speaking)

-- To produce written responses at varying length, for different purposes and audiences, using variety of grammatical structures. (writing)
+- To produce written responses at varying length, for different purposes and audiences, using a variety of grammatical structures. (writing)

 - To make use of appropriate social conventions, including informal and formal address and register. (register)